Militant Liberty: A Program of Evaluation and Assessment of Freedom

 Militant Liberty: A Program of Evaluation and Assessment of Freedom was a top secret United States Department of Defense project that aimed to utilize information operations and resources at the Pentagon's disposal to counteract the ideological threat of Communism during the Cold War.

-Militant Liberty was meant to serve as a guiding document for the American Armed Forces as a means to educate foreign and domestic audiences about the merits of democracy and the ideals of liberty and freedom according to the principles of the American way of life.
+Militant Liberty was meant to serve as a guiding document for the United States Armed Forces as a means to educate foreign and domestic audiences about the merits of democracy and the ideals of liberty and freedom according to the principles of the American way of life.
 Published on November 2, 1955, it was the result of a thesis, 'Militant Liberty', presented to Charles Erwin Wilson, United States Secretary of Defense by John C. Broger.
 Broger was President of the Far East Broadcasting Company and a hired consultant in the Joint Subsidiary Activities Division in the Office of the Joint Chiefs of Staff during this period.

 The purpose of the Militant Liberty pamphlet was to provide a means of evaluation and assessment of liberty or authoritarianism in any given area.
 It compared and contrasted the ideological differences between those of the Free World and of Communism while establishing principles of individual liberty to which one must strive.
 This program was one of the many attempts the Department of Defense made to establish an ideological doctrine for the United States.